10 Fall Internships for High School Students

 Selectivity: Selective (cohort size unspecified)

-The U.S. Senate Page Program offers a distinctive opportunity for high school juniors to engage in public service, interact with prominent national leaders, and directly observe Senate debates.
+The U.S. Senate Page Program offers a unique opportunity for high school juniors to engage in public service, interact with national leaders, and observe Senate debates firsthand.
 As a page, you'll have a significant role in the Senate's daily operations, sharing responsibilities with other pages.
-These tasks involve delivering letters and legislative materials within the Capitol and Senate office buildings, setting up the Senate Chamber for sessions, assisting during roll call votes on the Senate floor, providing support to senators and staff during debates, and delivering bills and amendments to the Senate desk.
-This program provides a window into the legislative process and grants you firsthand insight into the inner workings of the nation's capital.
+Tasks involve delivering letters and legislative materials within the Capitol and Senate office buildings, setting up the Senate Chamber for sessions, assisting during roll call votes on the Senate floor, providing support to senators and staff during debates, and delivering bills and amendments to the Senate desk.
+This program offers a unique glimpse into the legislative process, providing you with insight into the inner workings of the nation's capital.
+Check out our in-depth review of this program here!

 Stipend: Pages are paid on an annual salary basis of $35,360.